jamessimone/james-coding-blog/posts/lwc-composable-modal.md

 - closing the modal when the ESC is pressed _or_ when the area outside the modal is clicked
 - enforcing that tab/shift-tab does not move focus to an element outside of the modal while it is opened

 It took quite a few iterations to get things working satisfactorily, and there's still a big caveat (which is why I went through the aside on the Shadow DOM, earlier).
 Closing the modal is complicated because if the element is not in focus properly when first opened, the ESC keypress won't be "heard", and thus the modal won't close.
-The modal also technically takes up more than the visible area shown in the example; technically, its bounds extend to the top and bottom of the page (this works in tandem with the aforementioned `<div class="slds-backdrop slds-backdrop_open">` to effectively lock navigation while the modal is open).
+The modal also technically takes up more than the visible area shown in the example; technically, its bounds extend to the top and bottom of the page (this works in tandem with the aforementioned `<div class="slds-backdrop slds-backdrop_open outerModalContent">` to effectively lock navigation while the modal is open).
 However, if clicks _outside_ the modal are supposed to close it, but we're technically still clicking in the modal's list of DOM nodes ... that's going to represent an issue.

 Once again, there is a key snippet included in the docs (this time in the "Run Code When A Component Is Inserted Or Removed From The DOM" section) that gives us a clue as to how to proceed for both of these cases: